Boris Johnson's ally quits UK government amid attack on Prime Minister Rishi Sunak - ExBulletin

 Boris Johnson’s ally quits UK government amid attack on Prime Minister Rishi Sunak

+Goldsmith, Sunak and Johnson are all members of the ruling Conservative Party.

-LONDON (AP) A British environment minister close to former Prime Minister Boris Johnson has resigned and accused the current government of apathy towards climate issues.
-Zac Goldsmith said on Friday he could no longer do his job because Prime Minister Rishi Sunak is simply not interested in the environment.
-Goldsmith is a longtime conservationist who was appointed to Parliament unelected to the House of Lords by Johnson.
-Goldsmith’s resignation comes a day after he was one of eight allies of the former prime minister criticized by lawmakers.
-The Commons Privileges Committee said Goldsmith and the others tried to undermine a committee investigating whether Johnson lied to Parliament about government parties breaking the rules during the coronavirus pandemic.
+Goldsmith, 48, is a longtime environmentalist who was appointed to Parliament’s unelected House of Lords by Johnson before Johnson resigned nearly a year ago amid ethics scandals.

+Goldsmith’s resignation comes a day after he was among eight allies of the former prime minister slammed by lawmakers for trying to undermine a committee investigating whether Johnson lied to parliament about the government parties breaking the rules during the coronavirus pandemic.

-KIFI Local News 8 is committed to providing a forum for civil and constructive conversation.
+The privileges committee found that Johnson had misled lawmakers and recommended a 90-day suspension from parliament, although he avoided that ignominy by resigning as lawmaker after the committee gave him notice of his conclusions.

+The panel also said Goldsmith and Johnson’s other allies exerted inappropriate pressure on committee members and launched virulent attacks on the committee on social media, radio and television.

 |